It’s Countdown Time Until Mother’s Day

 This site contains affiliate links.
 Disclosure policy here.

 Mother’s Day is one of the busiest days of the year for restaurants and flower shops.
 Honoring Mom by taking her out to dinner and surprising her with a lovely bouquet is a favorite of many.

 My Personal Favorites

-My personal favorites were always the hand picked bouquets of flowers mixed with a few colorful weeds that were clutched tightly in a chubby fist as a smiling little one said, “here Mommy, Happy Mother’s Day, I picked these for you.”
+My personal favorites were always the hand picked bouquets of flowers mixed with a few colorful weeds that were clutched tightly in a chubby fist.
+A smiling little one said, “here Mommy, Happy Mother’s Day, I picked these for you.”
 Life just doesn’t get any better than that.
 Handmade cards drawn in crayon with stick figures depicting “me and Mommy” that would grace the refrigerator for weeks and then were packed away because I just couldn’t bear to throw them out.